tanksdude/tanks-game/tanks-game/docs/ini-configuration.md

 * `GameMode` (default 0): options are 0 (normal), 1 (superfast shooting), and 2 (infinite world).
 Except that only normal mode is supported (and superfast shooting doesn't need its own "game mode")...
 * `GraphicsContext` (default "OpenGL"): options are "OpenGL", "software", and "NULL".
 Only "OpenGL" is supported...
 * `RNGSeed`: Set the seed for RNG, or blank for random.
 * `ThreadCount` (default 1): The number of total threads to use for multithreading (counting the main thread); <=0 is all cores on your system minus the number (so -2 is all but two cores).
-Unfortunately, performance is about the same or worse when using extra threads... granted, the extra threads are only used for the broad phase of collision, but that's the largest timesink. :(
+Performance is only somewhat better when using extra threads, as the extra threads are only used for the broad phase of collision.
 * `ThreadTaskSize` (default 256): The minimum number of items to be worked on by each thread.
 If this is too low, then the overhead in spinning up a new thread will greatly outweigh the work it could do; too high and not all threads will do anything.

 ## MODS